PROCEDURE - ORAL CAVITY

 Pharynx - The pharynx is a shared air and food space subdivided into the nasopharynx (region posterior to the nasal cavity), oropharynx (region posterior to the oral cavity, and laryngopharynx (region posterior to the larynx).

-These donors are under dissection by the Dental program and the inner layers should remain covering the donors to prevent dehydration while we are working.
+These donors are under dissection by the Dental program and keeping the donors covered while we work prevents dehydration.

 3. Remove the hemi-head from the translucent organ box under the table and use one of the trays to form a surface on top of the donors covered legs as your work area.

-4. Observe the tongue, part of which forms the anterior wall of the oropharynx.
+4. Observe the tongue, the posterior region of the tongue forms the anterior wall of the oropharynx.

-The division between the anterior 2/3rd and posterior 1/3rd is marked by a lateromedial groove, the terminal sulcus.
+The division between the anterior 2/3rd and posterior 1/3rd is marked by a groove, the terminal sulcus.
+This groove can be more or less prominent on different individuals.

 In the midline of the dorsum of the tongue, separating the tongue into left and right, is the shallow groove of the median sulcus.